VladislavMokrov/FlickrSwift/README.md

 # FlickrSwift

-The app for viewing photos from the Flickr website
+The app for viewing photos from the Flickr website.
 The app consists of three screens:

 1. Popular Tags screen